tigranb2/CassBlock/README.md

 # description is used to name the file where performance data is stored ({description}-data.txt)
 ```

-After running, the average, median, and 99th percentile of the throughputs and write/read latencies for Cassandra and Go-Ethereum will be printed
+After running, the average, median, and 99th percentile of the throughputs and write/read latencies for Cassandra and Go-Ethereum for each node are calculated and printed